top of page

 Which geographical areas do you serve?

-Located in Seattle’s Roosevelt neighborhood, north of the University District, we are licensed for Architecture in Washington, Oregon, and Maryland.
-We have also designed homes in Oregon, British Columbia, Texas, Hawaii, and Japan and can obtain licenses in other states with enough lead-time.
+Located in Seattle’s Hillman City neighborhood, we are licensed for Architecture in Washington State.
+We specialize in Western Washington and the Puget Sound area, and have designed homes in Oregon, British Columbia, Texas, and Hawaii.
+As NCARB certified architects, we can obtain licenses in other states with enough lead-time.

 What is a typical timeline?

-Typically, a small residential remodel takes a couple of months while larger projects may take a year or more.
-We’ll work with you to develop your design and confirm project scope before we provide an estimated timeline for when your project will be complete.
+Typically, the design for a small residential remodel takes a couple of months while larger projects may take longer.
+We’ll work with you to develop your design and confirm project scope before we provide an estimated timeline for when your construction project will be complete.

 FREQUENTLY ASKED QUESTIONS: PRESERVATION & LANDMARKS